vitalab/vitalab.github.io/deep-learning/_posts/2017-02-28-single-shot-detector-ssd.md

 ## Model

 The model is using the **VGG-16** model for its base.
-It then uses severals feature maps to produce its output.
+It then uses several feature maps to produce its output.

 It's a more complex model than **YOLO** but it's faster because the input size is smaller.